 An object of class mfrm_dff (with compatibility class mfrm_dif) with:

-dif_table: data.frame of differential-functioning contrasts.cell_table: (residual method) per-cell detail table.summary: counts by screening or ETS classification.group_fits: (refit method) per-group facet estimates.gpcm_boundary: for boundedGPCMfits, a capability-boundary table.config: list with facet, group, method, min_obs, p_adjust settings.
+dif_table: data.frame of differential-functioning contrasts.cell_table: (residual method) per-cell detail table.summary: counts by method-appropriate screening classification.group_fits: (refit method) per-group facet estimates.gpcm_boundary: for boundedGPCMfits, a capability-boundary table.config: list with facet, group, method, min_obs, p_adjust settings.

 Details